Oral history: Palestine

 Oral sources have established themselves as a vital, diverse, and adaptable source of information for the study of Palestinian history.
 Researchers benefited from the material contributions of oral studies to studies examining a wide range of topics, including folktales, food and clothing, linguistics and toponymy, genealogy, agricultural activities, and religious cult.
 Furthermore, due to the dearth of extant indigenous documentation, oral histories continue to play a crucial role in Palestinian academics' continuous efforts to narrate significant moments in Palestine's history.
 Researchers engaged in a flurry of methodological discussions as Palestinian oral history research reached its zenith in the latter quarter of the 20th century.
 Some of these researchers published their recommendations in manuals specifically designed to standardize and inform oral history research within the Palestinian context.

 Notable Palestinian oral history projects include the American University of Beirut's Palestinian Oral History Archive (POHA), and the Palestinian Oral History Map, Columbia University's Oral History Project in New York, Duke University's Palestinian Oral History Project, the Palestinian Rural History Project (PRHP), Palestine Remembered, and Zochrot.

 China

 The rise of oral history is a new trend in historical studies in China that began in the late twentieth century.
-Some oral historians, stress the collection of eyewitness accounts of the words and deeds of important historical figures and what really happened during those important historical events, which is similar to common practice in the west, while the others focus more on important people and event, asking important figures to describe the decision making and details of important historical events.
+Some oral historians, stress the collection of eyewitness accounts of the words and deeds of important historical figures and what happened during those important historical events, which is similar to common practice in the west, while the others focus more on important people and event, asking important figures to describe the decision making and details of important historical events.
 In December 2004, the Chinese Association of Oral History Studies was established.
 The establishment of this institution is thought to signal that the field of oral history studies in China has finally moved into a new phase of organized development.